explorable-viz/esop2025/sections-1-and-2-plan.md

 - [ ] Psallidas et al identified some connections between key concepts in data visualisation such as selection of visual elements, and data provenance; Perera et al implemented something resembling this idea using dependency tracking to link specific output selections to input selections
 - [ ] We call this idea of [..] _data transparency_, and illustrate this using our implementation in Fig 1.
 The rectangles that we asked the reader to disregard earlier are an _output selection_ […]
 - [ ] Although it falls short of providing a full explanation […] this does significantly improve on the current state of affairs

+## Contributions

+# 2. Overview of approach and solution

 ## Focus of this paper
 - [ ] In this paper, we develop the idea of data transparency in two new directions.
 First we approach the problem in a language-independent way, using _dependence graphs_ […].
 This separates the problem of defining queries over the graph from the problem of generating a dependence graph for a particular program.
 This approach is well-known from the program slicing literature, but has not yet been applied to data transparency [which operates under slightly different assumptions?].
 In particular, previous approaches based on traces (e.g. Ricciotti et al) have involved defining a “reverse interpreter” that folds a trace back into a program slice, whereas with a graph […]